-A 2011 study found that minority families with incomes above $75,000 are still more likely to live in poor communities than white families with incomes below $40,000.
+A 2011 study found that minority families with incomes above $75,000 are still more likely to live in low-income communities than white families with incomes below $40,000.
 The schools in these neighborhoods are of a lower quality than those in affluent areas.

 Educational Achievement and Gender

 The opposite is true for math and science.
-Ninth-grade boys outnumber girls four to one in the prestigious American Mathematics Competition; this discrepancy worsens by 12th grade, according to a Wharton Business School study.
-One result of this gap is that women are less represented in high-paying careers in science, technology, engineering, and math.
+Ninth-grade males outnumber females four to one in the American Mathematics Competition.
+This discrepancy worsens by 12th grade, according to a Wharton Business School study.
+As a result, women are underrepresented in high-paying careers in science, technology, engineering, and math.

-The research shows that, although there are brain differences, it doesn’t necessarily mean boys’ brains are “hardwired” against reading.
+The research shows that although there are brain differences, that doesn’t necessarily mean boys’ brains are “hardwired” against reading.
 Other research shows that environmental factors also influence neurological predispositions.